News

 About Dhatchani Naidoo

-Dhatchani Naidoo is strategy director at Delta Victor Bravo (eatbigfish. is represented in Africa by Delta Victor Bravo).
+Dhatchani Naidoo is the managing director at Delta Victor Bravo (eatbigfish is represented in Africa by Delta Victor Bravo).

 Let's do Biz